HL7/fhir-medication-rems-ig/input/pagecontent/specification.md

 Below is an example of how this reference value might be constructed for a FHIR Server base url: `<reference value="urn:HL7:FHIR4.0:rems_fhir_base:fhirserver.remsdrug.com/fhir/" />`
 In this case, the components of the URN are as follows:

-- the developer of the standard (e.g., "FHIR")
+- the developer of the standard (e.g., "HL7")
-- the standard version (e.g. “4.0”),
+- the standard version (e.g. “FHIR4.0”),
 - the transaction (e.g. “rems_fhir_base”)
 - the destination address, such as a BIN number (e.g., "fhirserver.remsdrug.com/fhir/")